Yafei18/2020fall-info5100/Documents/DataQueryPort.md

-these are some methods that can be used for basic querys from DB.
-Note that these methods are not the query methods that will be used for interactive.
+These are some methods that can be used for basic queries from DB.
+Not that these methods are not the query methods that will be used for interactive.
 I will write one or two class in 'service' package, which is a useable port for multi-filter and sort intention.

 #   DealerManager
 ```